Any time that I spin along the road towards the Sally Gap in Wicklow, I tend to get a little feeling that I’m the last person left on earth.

 If you read our guide to Lough Tay aka Guinness Lake, you’ll know that I’m reasonably obsessed with the place.
 It’d be hard not to be, to be fair!

-Lough Tay is a small but scenic lake that’s set on some very fancy private property (currently owned by members of the Guinness family trust) that lies between the mountains of Djouce and Luggala.
+Lough Tay is a small but scenic lake that’s set on some very fancy private property (currently owned by members of the Guinness family trust) that lies between Djouce Mountain and Luggala.

 Now, while you can’t get down to the lake itself, you can get a mighty view of it from above if you aim for the view point (revert back to our Sally Gap Map).